 Pneumonia is an open access journal that spans across the fields of both pulmonary medicine and infectious diseases.
 The journal focuses exclusively on pneumonia and provides an international forum for the exchange of knowledge on the etiology, pathogenesis, diagnosis, epidemiology, treatment and prevention of pneumonia.
 Original basic, translational laboratory and clinical research are published in the journal along with case reports and commentaries.

-BioMed Central is seeking to appoint two co-Editors-in-Chief to succeed Professor Allan Cripps, who will be retiring as Editor of the journal at the end of June 2018.
+BioMed Central is seeking to appoint an Editor-in-Chief to succeed Professor Steve Pelton and Professor Ger Rijkers, who will be stepping down at the end of December 2023.

 The ideal candidates will be:

 - Physicians and researchers with broad experience in the field of pneumonia able to demonstrate their impact in the field with an extensive publication history.

 - Experienced as journal Editors, with strong critical analysis and appraisal skills, and a good understanding of peer review and publication ethics.

 - Excellent strategic planners with the ability to develop a clear vision for Pneumonia